phys3009/phys3009.github.io/_sources/content/info_course/using_this_guide.md

 Some weeks the lectures have some pretty involved calculations or derivations.
 I believe it's important for you to see these but I recognise it can be hard to follow in a lecture.
 If you don't understand something it can then be hard to folow the rest.
 These pages contain videos of the same calculations with me explaining things again.
 The aim is that after the lecture you can pause / replay the video to help you understand.

 This content replicates exactly what is in the lectures and so if you understood during the lecture you can skip this section.

-## Taking it further

-This section is aimed at helping you to satisfy your curiosity.
-It tries to expand and explore connections to novel research papers or phenomena.
-This is a purely optional section of the course but I hope you find it stimulates your interest.